 Now look at the below statement:

 In the above statement, we created the instance of delegate reference, Salary_Total.
-The type of the delegate is GetTotalDelegate.
-As we see, we are actually creating an object of type GetTotalDelegate.
+The type of delegate is GetTotalDelegate.
+As we see, we are actually creating an object of the type GetTotalDelegate.
 Now, go ahead and look at the syntax example once again.
-Got, the clue?
-Right.

 As per the example, the compiler will actually create a class of type GetTotalDelegate and accepts any function name as a parameter in its constructor.
 But, the function must take an array of Staff as a parameter and return an integer.
 Here, Total_Salary is the name of the function we are passing in and that function takes an Array of Staff and returns an integer.
 Alright!
 Let us start our coding.

 This class is self-explanatory.
 It has field members, a constructor to initialize them and a ToString override.
 Below is the class: